ros/catkin/doc/supposed.rst

 .. rubric:: add_library

 Using ``${PROJECT_NAME}`` where ever possible to avoid repeating the project name.
-This is standard cmake.
+This is standard CMake.
 Explicitly use ``SHARED`` for building a shared library.

 .. rubric:: target_link_libraries

 Using ``${PROJECT_NAME}`` where ever possible to avoid repeating the project name.
-This is standard cmake.
+This is standard CMake.
 Explicitly link against all necessary libraries, i.e. ``ROS_LIBRARIES``.

 .. rubric:: install